Alexandre Kantorow

 Alexandre Kantorow (born 20 May 1997) is a French pianist.
 Described by Gramophone as a "fire-breathing virtuoso with a poetic charm" and by Fanfare as "Liszt reincarnated", he won the first prize, gold medal and Grand Prix at the 16th International Tchaikovsky Competition in 2019.
 With this win, Kantorow became the first French winner in the history of the competition.

+Biography

+Alexandre Kantorow was born in Clermont-Ferrand to a family of musicians in 1997.
+His father is the violinist and conductor Jean-Jacques Kantorow and his mother, Kathryn Dean, is also a violinist.
+His parents were reluctant to teach young Alexandre music, and "he stayed in nonspecialist schooling for as long as possible" to cultivate other interests.
+Besides music, Kantorow was interested in astrophysics, and wrote poetry.